swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 - Authorization Challenge Config

 ## Availablity
-Strive is working to complete the development and design of Card Links and hopes to have demonstrations ready to present soon.
+Strive is working to complete the development and design of Card Links and hopes to have demonstrations ready to present soon (with integration soon  to follow).